linkedin/css-blocks/packages/code-style/README.md

    any new strictness options are enabled with each TypeScript release.
 5. Specific Lint rules ran are not covered here.
 The source of truth is the [`tslint.json`][tsconfig-file] file.
+6. We prefer `for ... of` loops for iteration.
+      * `forEach` should only be used to apply an existing function to values in a list.
+Never use a local function with `forEach`.
+      * If an object needs to provide a way to iterate over values, we prefer using a generator to taking a callback.
+This works better with `for ... of` loops.
-6. Avoid `any`.
+7. Avoid `any`.
 There are very few times it's necessary.
-We use the type `something` from `@opticss/util` to express very generic values without introducing the infectious semantics of `any`.
+We use the type `whatever` from `@opticss/util` to express very generic values without introducing the infectious semantics of `any`.
    Exceptions:
-   a.
-[Type guards][type-guards] can accept an argument of type `any`.
-   b.
-Callbacks whose return value is not consumed can have a declared
-      return value of `any`.
+     * Using a value from library that has a very complex type for which types are not available or are not good enough.
+If possible, declare a local interface for the aspects of the library that we use.
+If any is needed, declare a type alias to any for that library and disable the lint rule for that line.
+     * In very rare cases, casting through any is required to convince the type checker that a value will have the type you say it will have.

 Test Code Style
 ---------------